RanaivosonHerimanitra/coding-challenge/README.md

 ## Algorithm (details implementation):

-1. A function reads data from `tweets.txt` and parse it so that built-in function from `pandas` package can easily transform it into a dataframe.
+1. A function reads data from `tweets.txt` and parses it so that built-in function from `pandas` package can easily transform it into a dataframe.

-2. A function  extracts hashtags for each tweet and store them in a `python list`.
+2. A function  extracts hashtags for each tweet and stores them in a `python list`.
 This `python list` has exactly the same length as the `timestamp list` to ensure time consistency during streaming.

 3. A third function handles streaming of tweets by calling 03 functions.